mugilmalathi/Mi_Clone/README.md

 <h1>MI Globe Clone</h1>
-<p>Webpage is to view the overall product features like the mobile devices, audio devices, lide devices, smart watches, etc..</p>
+<p>Webpage is to view the overall product features like the mobile devices, audio devices, lide devices, smart watches, etc..
+We were 4 Members in a team to complete the project within 5days.</p>
 <h4>Features:</h4>
 <ul>
   <li>Functional landing page.</li>